prisma/prisma1/content/04-Reference/02-Database/02-Data-Modelling.md

 Here we are defining a *one-to-many* relation between the `User` and `Story` types.
 The relation fields are `stories: [Story!]!` and `author: User!`.
 Note how `[Story!]!` defines multiple stories and `User!` a single user.

-### Generated Operations Based On Relations
+### Generated operations based on relations

-The relations that are included in your schema effect the available operations in the [GraphQL API](!alias-heshoov3ai).
+The relations that are included in your schema effect the available operations in the [GraphQL API](!alias-abogasd0go).
 For every relation,

-* [relation queries](!alias-aihaeph5ip) allow you to query data across types or aggregated for a relation
+* [relation queries](!alias-nia9nushae#relation-queries) allow you to query data across types or aggregated for a relation
-* [relation mutations](!alias-kaozu8co6w) allow you to connect or disconnect nodes
+* [relation mutations](!alias-ol0yuoz6go#relation-mutations) allow you to connect or disconnect nodes
-* [nested mutations](!alias-ubohch8quo) allow you to create and connect nodes across types
+* [nested mutations](!alias-ol0yuoz6go#nested-mutations) allow you to create and connect nodes across types
-* [relation subscriptions](!alias-riegh2oogh) allow you to get notified of changes to a relation
+* [relation subscriptions](!alias-aip7oojeiv#relation-subscriptions) allow you to get notified of changes to a relation

 ## GraphQL Directives

-A schema file follows the [SDL syntax](!alias-kr84dktnp0) and can contain additional **static and temporary GraphQL directives**.
+A schema file follows the SDL syntax and can contain additional **static and temporary GraphQL directives**.

 ### Static Directives